STRAN90/Milestone-project-2/README.md

   * Add more levels to increase difficulty, for example larger sums or division and multiplication levels.
   * Send email notification to user once form has been submitted.
-  * Add sound when user clicks on correct answer.
+  * Background soundtrack for the game, to engage the user more.

 ### Accessibility